-Both national and world media first informed about the critical condition of Europe's second longest river on Tuesday, October 16, with alleged level of 0.49 meters.
-But that was not all — two days later, the water level of the Danube dropped to 41 cm in Budapest, and to mere 38 cm last week.
+Both national and world media first informed about Europe's critical longest river on Tuesday, October 16, with an alleged level of 0.49 meters.
+But that was not all-- two days later, the water level of the Danube dropped 41 cm in Budapest, and 38 cm last week.

 According to water management experts, this is a result of exceptionally low precipitation in recent weeks.
-The information about severe insufficiency of water in the riverbed of the Danube was first released in August, when the water level came close to the record low.
-Budapest is not even the worst off, as water levels dropped even lower in some places.
+The information about the water north of the Danube riverbed was first released in August, when the water level came close to the record low.
+Budapest is not worse off, as water levels dropped even lower in some places.

-In its report, a news portal Hungary Today shows how the river receded from its usual shores by tens of meters and revealed otherwise hidden treasures.
-For example, in the town of Érd on the outskirts of Budapest a shipwreck was discovered containing weapons and gold and silver coins from the 18th century.
+In its report, a news portal, Hungary Today, shows how the river receded from its usual shores by tens of meters and revealed otherwise hidden treasures.
+For example, in the town of Érd on the outskirts of Budapest, a shipwreck was discovered containing weapons, gold and silver coins from the 18th century.

 In other places, however, the riverbed offers a more pitiful sight.
-Many river biotopes with their fauna were caught in isolation or ran completely dry.
+Many river biotopes were caught in isolation or ran completely dry.